Cyber AssessValydex™by iFeelTech

 • post-incident mini-drill within two weeks of any near miss or confirmed event

 Simulation scenarios should include executive impersonation, vendor account changes, and voice-based urgent requests.
+Platforms like KnowBe4 offer phishing and BEC simulation tools purpose-built for this type of role-based training.

 How do we measure control effectiveness?